rokaN8/AITIaan/memory-bank/progress.md

 - Leaderboard system with localStorage

 ## Current Status
-**✅ PROJECT COMPLETE, FUNCTIONAL, AND DEPLOYED AS SPOOKY BREAKOUT (v1.6.0)**
+**✅ PROJECT COMPLETE, FUNCTIONAL, AND DEPLOYED AS SPOOKY BREAKOUT (v1.7.0)**
+- Explosion powerup feature successfully implemented with "B" key trigger and 180-pixel radius
+- Strategic risk/reward mechanic allows completing levels on 0 lives if explosion clears remaining bricks
+- Enhanced visual effects with 25 explosion particles, intense screen shake, and explosion sound
+- UI reorganized with instructions moved to leaderboard sidebar in clean bullet-point format
+- Life cost warning clearly displayed: "Press B to explode ball (costs a life!)"
 - Game successfully transformed to "Spooky Breakout" with comprehensive leaderboard system
 - ScaryFont integration throughout entire game interface for enhanced spooky atmosphere
 - Top 10 leaderboard with localStorage persistence and automatic migration from old data
 - Name entry system for high scores with 3-character validation and input filtering
-- UI reorganized with left-side leaderboard and power-up timers integrated below scores
 - Reset functionality with confirmation dialog to clear all leaderboard data
 - Always displays all 10 leaderboard slots with "---" placeholders for empty positions
 - Enhanced localStorage error handling and seamless data migration